connium/simple-odf/docs/API.md

 #### Parameters
 - position <code>number</code>
-The position of the tab stop in centimeters relative to the left margin.
+The position of the tab stop in millimeters relative to the left margin.
 If a negative value is given, the `position` will be set to `0`.

 **Since**: 0.3.0